Avery (crater)

 Avery is a small lunar impact crater located near the eastern limb of the Moon.
-This is a circular, bowl-shaped formation with a small interior floor.
-It lies near the western edge of Mare Smythii.
+It has an estimated age of 150 ma, which puts it in the Copernican period of the lunar geologic timescale.
+This is a circular, bowl-shaped formation with a small interior floor at the center.
+It is 10.7 km in diameter with walls that slope down to a depth of 2170 m.
+This crater lies near the western edge of Mare Smythii.
 To the east is the crater Haldane, and to the southwest is Carrillo.
 Gilbert lies to the southwest.

-Avery was previously designated as Gilbert U before being named by the IAU in 1976.
-It is named after the famous biomedical researcher Oswald Avery.
+Avery was previously designated as satellite feature Gilbert U, before its name was formally adopted by the IAU in 1976.
+It is named after the Canadian-American biomedical researcher Oswald Avery (1877-1955).